The Importance of Using Chainsaw Oil

 #5: 10W30 Oil

-Although 10W30 oil is not ideal as a chainsaw bar oil, you can use it as a substitution.
+Although 10W30 oil is not ideal as a chainsaw bar oil, you can use it as a substitute.
 Its multi-weight properties make it ideal for use in both winter and summer.

 When 10W30 oil gets heated up, it becomes thicker, which makes it ideal for winter use.
 However, it can also become thick and hard to handle if the chainsaw gets dropped.